 07. Visual elements of web design

 A website’s visual elements are just as important as the functional qualities, and work together to shape its overall look and feel.
 From color schemes to fonts and video, these details play a role in user experience and the shaping of your brand.
+In the age of skim reading, it is especially important to make sure every element pops.
 In this section we’ll go over the visual elements of web design, along with some tips for making aesthetic decisions of your own:

 A website header refers to the very top section of a website page, and is the first thing visitors see when they arrive at a site.
 In such a strategic location, a header is generally used to display a navigation menu, business name, a logo or contact information.